 Instead, the S2F can only be used as an additional explanation for investors who are looking to make sense of why one Bitcoin is worth so much.

-- Iconic Acquires Licensed Company to Become Regulated Crypto Portfolio Manager and Advisor
+- DDA Acquires Licensed Company to Become Regulated Crypto Portfolio Manager and Advisor

 - How Layer 2 Solutions Are Helping Ethereum Scale